abbealBZZZ/summerscripts/abbeal-logo/README.md

 - the character to use to draw the logo
 - the width of the logo (minimum 5)

-The position of the eyes is free but they must not touch each other and the logo must be vertically symmetrical.
+The logo must be vertically symmetrical and the amount of spaces between each eye and on the sides must be the same +/-1.

 You are free to use any language you like.

 ## Examples

-For a width of 8 and the character "x", the result could be:
+For a width of 8 and the character "x", the result is:
 ```
   x  x
 xxxxxxxx